 Do not ask “are you my driver”.

-Anybody driving a dark-colored sedan or SUV could just say “yes”, which is likely how the college student got into a stranger’s vehicle – a deadly mistake.
+Anybody driving a dark-colored sedan or SUV could just say “yes”, which is likely how the college student who was murdered got into a stranger’s vehicle – a deadly mistake.

 Check the license plate to compare it with the confirmation you received.

 Uber also recommends that you check that the driver photo and driver name match what’s listed on your ride confirmation.